To Fight For Your Rights

 "Facing criminal charges alone is a bad idea and something I would NEVER encourage.
 Given the potential consequences of a conviction, it's entirely normal to be worried.
 We tell clients to seek legal representation as soon as possible.
 It's best if someone calls us before talking to a police officer or prior to charges being brought.
 As criminal defense lawyers, we want to get to work right away and hopefully help remove some of the worry from not knowing what to do or what to expect." – Bill Powers

-That is why our law office offers a FREE initial lawyer consultation.
-We can also discuss attorney fees and payment plans.
-If you have questions, we have answers for you at Powers Landreth PLLC.
+That is why our law office offers an initial FREE lawyer consultation.
+Our attorneys in Charlotte and Rock Hill can also discuss attorney fees and payment plans.
+If you have questions, we have answers for you at Powers Law Firm PA.
 We’re here to help.
-Call our 24- HOUR NUMBER: 704-342-4357.
+Call our number: 877-462-3841.